Memphis Schools with Teaching Programs

 Teacher Education Licensure Program Grades K-6

 Students in this degree program complete 42 credit hours in the general education core and 36 hours in the professional education core.
-They also complete coursework related to the major they've chosen, which could include 25 credit hours in math, 36 credit hours in English, 24 credit hours for social studies or 27 credit hours for interdisciplinary science.
+They also complete coursework related to the major they've chosen, which could include 25 credit hours in math, 36 credit hours in English, 24 credit hours in social studies or 27 credit hours in interdisciplinary science.
 Supplemental core courses related to the chosen major are also required, along with 12 credit hours of student teaching and capstone work.
 Students are awarded a bachelor's degree upon completion of the program.

 Teacher Education Licensure Program Grades 7-12